Asylum, Withholding of Removal, and CAT Attorney in McAllen

 Asylum is a type of protection available to individuals who are unable to return to their home country due to fear of persecution because of their race, religion, nationality, membership in a particular social group, or political opinion.
 The persecution you fear must either be from the government or individuals that the government cannot, or will not, protect you from.

-You must file you application for asylum within 1 year of your arrival in the United States, although you may qualify for an extension in some limited circumstances.
+You must file your application for asylum within 1 year of your arrival in the United States, although you may qualify for an extension in some limited circumstances.

 To apply for asylum, you will need to submit a Form I-589 Application for Asylum and for Withholding of Removal.
 If you are in removal proceedings, you must file the application with the immigration court.
 The immigration court will then schedule an Individual Hearing where you will have the opportunity to present your evidence and explain why you fear being persecuted in your home country.
 If you are not in immigration court proceedings, you must file your application along with documentary evidence with the U.S. Citizenship and Immigration Service (USCIS).